-Battsetseg Tolya is the Program Coordinator for the American Chamber of Commerce in Mongolia and is primarily responsible for Daily Newswire and other daily administrative tasks.
-She has experience in office administrative tasks, sales, bookkeeping, research, and creating business and marketing plans.
-Battsetseg holds a bachelor's degree as a Foreign Trade Specialist from the School of Economic Studies, National University of Mongolia and an MBA from the University of South Los Angeles, United States.
+Battsetseg Tolya is the Director of Events at the American Chamber of Commerce in Mongolia.
+Before the position, she was a Program Coordinator at AmCham Mongolia.
+She has extensive experience in economic and political news publishing, project management, sales, bookkeeping, research, and creating business and marketing plans.
+Battsetseg holds a bachelor's degree in International Trade from the School of Economic Studies, The National University of Mongolia and an MBA from the University of South Los Angeles, United States.

 Adiya Oyungerel is the Executive Director for the American Chamber of Commerce in Mongolia.
 Adiya Oyungerel previously served as the Director of Policy and Advocacy of AmCham for two years, and was responsible for designing, building, and implementing the advocacy efforts of AmCham's policy initiatives.
 Adiya has extensive work experience in the private sector from his time with Oyu Tolgoi, and his employment with the government and a number of development agencies, including the EBRD, UN and SDC.
 Adiya holds an MBA from the University of Sheffield in the UK with a major in FDI promotion.
 Adiya currently sits on Mongolia’s Investment Protection Council, initiated under the auspices of the Prime Minister, as one of the council's three private sector representatives.